Launch Your Online Business in Just 7 Days

 However, the rest aren’t.

-Standard users only have access to email support, while phone support is only accessible for Advanced users.
+Standard users only have access to email support, while chat support is only accessible for Pro users.

 Once a category is selected, lists of blogs that relate to the query appear and users can choose which step-by-step, how-to article they’d like to read.

-This is supposed to be like an owner’s manual, but it won’t make up for the lack of phone support on the cheaper plans.
+This is supposed to be like an owner’s manual, but it won’t make up for the lack of phone support on their plans.

 The workshops and group coaching could provide invaluable knowledge and inspiration for new business owners, but is that enough?